-Destiny has taken some flak over the years regarding the accessibility (or rather, inaccessibility) of its deep, layered mythology.
+The Destiny series has taken some flak over the years regarding the accessibility (or rather, inaccessibility) of its deep, layered mythology.
 Much of the first game’s detailed lore was stashed outside of the game in the “Grimoire,” a website players could access if they wanted to dig into the game’s mythology.
-Though Destiny 2 has rectified this issue, Destiny’s story is a long, winding tale set in a massive universe.
+Though Destiny 2 has rectified this issue, the series story is a long, winding tale set in a massive universe.
 Even within the game itself, a lot has happened: Whether you started playing on day one, or plan to pick up the adventure for the first with Destiny 2, chances are you could use a refresher course on the world of Destiny if you are planning to jump back in.

 The story so far